portalhugger/Probability-Zero/plans.md

 *__universes/activation__ in __primeChance__ per __activations/sec__*
 (initially: 1 in 7.7e77777 per activation)
-(This should always be at the top of the window) unlock 'main ending' upon generation of a valid Prime-Timeline -> when all prior content is unlocked, (primeChance / (universes/activation) * activations/sec)
+(This should always be at the top of the window)
+At the end of Phase V, when all prior content is unlocked, the player has a 1 in (primeChance / ((universes/activation) * (activations/sec))) chance each second to win and generate the Prime-Timeline (the final stretch)

 # TABS:
 ## Files